m1croslav/SelfAssessment/Skills/Paradigms.md

 - OOP basics
   - constructor 🖐️ used
   - new 🖐️ used
-  - Static method  🎓 known
+  - Static method  🖐️ used
   - Method 🖐️ used
-  - Async method 🎓 known
+  - Async method 🖐️ used
-  - Getters, Setters  🎓 known
+  - Getters, Setters  🖐️ used
-  - Public fields 🎓 known
+  - Public fields 🖐️ used
-  - Private fields 🎓 known
+  - Private fields 🖐️ used
-  - Field declarations 🎓 known
+  - Field declarations 🖐️ used
-  - Inheritance 🎓 known
+  - Inheritance 🖐️ used
-  - Parent class 🎓 known
+  - Parent class 🖐️ used
-  - Polymorphism 🎓 known
+  - Polymorphism 🖐️ used
   - Abstract class 🎓 known
   - Interface 🎓 known
   - Encapsulation 🎓 known